Johan Eliasch: Sports administration

 In June 2021, Eliasch was elected as president of the International Ski and Snowboard Federation (FIS) at the 52nd International Ski Congress, succeeding Gian-Franco Kasper, who had run the organisation for 23 years.
 Eliasch stepped down as CEO of Head after his election to avoid any conflict of interest.
 At the 53rd International Ski Congress in May 2022, Eliasch ran unopposed and was re-elected as FIS president through 2026 winning 70 out of 100 votes.
 Eliasch is a member of the International Olympic Committee's Sustainability and Legacy Commission and President of the Marc Hodler Foundation.

 Philanthropy

-Eliasch has a longstanding interest in arts and culture, and is currently Chairman of the Saatchi Gallery in London, which since 1985 has presented contemporary art exhibitions showcasing the work of emerging artists.
+Eliasch has a longstanding interest in arts and culture, and is chairman of the Saatchi Gallery in London, which since 1985 has presented contemporary art exhibitions showcasing the work of emerging artists.
 He is also a patron of his alma mater, Stockholm University.

 Eliasch has been an advisory board member of the Shimon Peres Peace Centre, World Peace Foundation, the Centre for Social Justice, and the Kew Foundation, Royal Botanical Society.

 He has credits in film production including Scarlet Pimpernel, Lady Chatterley, Best of Friends and Resort to Murder.